 Regular attendance is a significant student responsibility at all grade levels.
 Many studies correlate regular attendance with success in school.
-Regular attendance means that the academic learning process is not interrupted, less time is spent on make-up assignments, and students benefit from participation and interaction with others in class.
-Many important lessons are learned through active participation in classroom and other school activities that cannot be replaced by individual study.
+Regular attendance means that the academic learning process is not interrupted, less time is spent on make-up assignments, and students benefit from participation and interaction with others in the class.
+Many important lessons are learned through active participation in the classroom and other school activities that cannot be replaced by individual study.

 Establishing a pattern of good attendance will benefit the student in school and in the workplace.
-Attendance is important in the development of a high quality work ethic, which will be a significant factor in a student’s success with future employers.
+Attendance is important in the development of a high-quality work ethic, which will be a significant factor in a student’s success with future employers.
 One of the most important work habits that employers look for in hiring and promoting a person is his/her dependability in coming to work every day on time.
 This is a habit the School wants to help students develop as early as possible.

 Notification of Absence

 The school must be notified when a student is absent by calling the office between 7:00 a.m. and 8:30 a.m. at 497-2225.
-An attempt to contact parents will be made if school personnel do not receive a call.
+An attempt to contact parents will be made if school personnel does not receive a call.
 If prior contact is not possible, the parents should provide a written notice or doctor’s note as soon as possible.
 It is the student’s responsibility to check with the teacher concerning makeup work.
 If the absence is unexcused, the work may not be accepted.
 When no excuse is provided, the absence will be unexcused and the student will be identified as truant for that school day.